Battle of Dompaire: Aftermath

-At SHAEF the German attack demonstrated that for the first time since D-Day, new and unknown units were being bolstered for their withdrawal operations.
-For Leclerc's 2nd Armoured Division the victory at Dompaire was a huge morale booster, it had practically destroyed a German armoured brigade, equipped with latest model Panzers, demonstrating the tactical ability of its commanders, and the experience and combativeness of its men equipped with material supplied by the Americans.
-Silver stars were awarded to Langlade and six other French soldiers, while twenty-five other members of the division received the Bronze star.
+At SHAEF the German attack demonstrated that for the first time since D-Day, German withdrawal operations were being bolstered by new and unknown units.
+For Leclerc's 2nd Armoured Division the victory at Dompaire was a huge morale booster.
+It had practically destroyed a German armoured brigade equipped with latest model Panzers, and demonstrated the tactical ability of its commanders and the experience and combativeness of its men.
+Silver Stars were awarded to Langlade and six other French soldiers, while twenty-five other members of the division received the Bronze Star.
 Losses were low; five M4 Sherman medium tanks, two M5 light tanks, two jeeps, two half-tracks and 44 dead.
-The contribution of the air support provided by the US fighter-bombers was also important, having destroyed or forcing the abandonment of a significant number of German tracked vehicles for the loss of only one P-47.
+The contribution of the air support provided by the US fighter-bombers was also important, having destroyed or forced the abandonment of a significant number of German tracked vehicles for the loss of only one P-47.
 Haislip stated this was a 'brilliant example' of effective air-land cooperation.

 From an operational point of view, the German defeat and subsequent retreat also had important strategic consequences: Haislip's XV Army Corps was able to reach the Moselle river by 17 September.
 As result a German infantry division was surrounded by a converging French and American columns, while the remnants of the German LXIV Army Corps were forced to withdraw.
 Two days later Haislip and his forces crossed the Moselle and advanced south of Lunéville, aligning with the other two US corps of Patton's 3rd Army which were already east of the river.
 Despite the defeat at Dompaire, Hitler did not modify his plans and ordered Blaskowitz and von Manteuffel to counter-attack Patton's army north of Lunéville.
 From 19 to 22 September, another armoured clash took place at the battle of Arracourt which ended with another German defeat, this time against the American armoured units.
 The French 2nd Armoured would continue its fight with the US XXI Corps ending at Berchtesgaden in Southeastern Germany by wars end.

 Legacy

-The Panthers (Panzerkampfwagen V Ausführung G) 'AUS F 332' survived the war and was placed outside Les Invalides until it was restored in the 1970s.
+The Panther (Panzerkampfwagen V Ausführung G) 'AUS F 332' survived the war and was placed outside Les Invalides until it was restored in the 1970s.
 It now resides today in the Musée des Blindés in Saumur.